How to Clean Your Indoor/Outdoor Rug

 Removing Tough Stains

-For removing wine or a tomato-based spills like ketchup, you should also gently blot the spot prevent permanent staining.
+For removing wine or a tomato-based spills like ketchup, you should also gently blot the spot to prevent permanent staining.
 Gently remove any excess moisture, taking care not to push more of it into the rug.
 Then, use a white cloth dampened with club soda to blot the stain.
 The club soda will neutralize the acid in the spill and make it less likely to leave a permanent stain.

 Cleaning Large Rugs